port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/jenkins-deployment/jenkins-deployment.md

 To interact with Port inside your Jenkins builds, follow these steps:

 1. Add your Port `CLIENT_ID` and `CLIENT_SECRET` as [Jenkins Credentials](https://www.jenkins.io/doc/book/using/using-credentials/) and pass them to your build;
-   1. This step is not mandatory, but it is recommended in order to not pass the `CLIENT_ID` and `CLIENT_SECRET` in plaintext in your buils;
+   1. This step is not mandatory, but it is recommended in order to not pass the `CLIENT_ID` and `CLIENT_SECRET` in plaintext in your builds;

 ```js showLineNumbers
 pipeline {